rabiprakash123/ChessEngine/README.md

 # Chess Engine Integration with Arena GUI

 Congratulations on choosing to use my chess engine!
-With this guide, you'll be able to seamlessly integrate our chess engine into the Arena GUI for a fantastic chess-playing experience.
+With this guide, you'll be able to seamlessly integrate my chess engine into the Arena GUI for a fantastic chess-playing experience.

 ## Prerequisites